glyphin/documentation/features/Commands/Utilities/Shorturl.md

 | Permissions | None |
 | Guild Only | false |

-Sends a random picture of ginger!
+Shortens a URL using TinyURL